 - Win the Buy Box – Whether you’re a Walmart Marketplace Seller or a Walmart.com Supplier, this is the most important thing.
 The Buy Box heavily influences shopper behavior, so to get the sale, it’s critical that you have top representation.

-- Know Your Audience – Online shoppers have different needs than a store shopper.
+- Know Your Audience – Online shoppers have different needs than in-store shoppers.
 More Millennials visit Walmart.com than ever set foot in a store.
 Plus, the online shopper comes from a higher income bracket than the brick-and-mortar consumer.
-Listing items hard to find in stores give you a sell-through advantage.
+Listing items hard to find in stores gives you a sell-through advantage.